Parker Wotherspoon

-Parker Wotherspoon (born August 24, 1997) is a Canadian professional ice hockey defenceman for the Pittsburgh Penguins of the National Hockey League (NHL).
-He was selected by the New York Islanders in the fourth round, 112th overall, at the 2015 NHL Entry Draft.
-Wotherspoon played four seasons of junior hockey for the Western Hockey League (WHL)'s Tri-City Americans.
+Parker Wotherspoon (born August 24, 1997) is a Canadian professional ice hockey player who is a defenceman for the Vegas Golden Knights of the National Hockey League (NHL).
+He was selected by the New York Islanders in the fourth round, 112th overall, at the 2015 NHL entry draft.
+Wotherspoon played four seasons of junior hockey for the Western Hockey League's Tri-City Americans, and has also played in the NHL for the Boston Bruins and Pittsburgh Penguins.

 Playing career

+On May 3, 2012, Wotherspoon was selected by the Tri-City Americans of the Western Hockey League (WHL) in the first round of the 2012 WHL bantam draft.
+He signed with Tri-City on May 29, 2012.

 New York Islanders

-Wotherspoon was drafted by the New York Islanders in the fourth round, 112th overall, of the 2015 NHL Entry Draft.
+Wotherspoon was drafted by the New York Islanders in the fourth round, 112th overall, of the 2015 NHL entry draft.

+In April 2016, Wotherspoon made his professional debut for the Bridgeport Sound Tigers of the American Hockey League (AHL), after having signed an amateur tryout with Bridgeport.

 On May 2, 2016, the Islanders signed Wotherspoon to a three-year, entry-level contract.

+Wotherspoon was named a WHL Western Conference Second Team All-Star for the 2016–17 WHL season.

+On January 17, 2020, Wotherspoon received a match penalty for spearing Providence Bruins player Trent Frederic and received a one-game suspension.

+Wotherspoon finished the 2019–20 AHL season with four goals and 23 assists in 62 games for Bridgeport.

-On October 27, 2020, he signed a two-year contract extension with the team.
+On October 27, 2020, he signed a two-year contract extension with the Islanders.

+Wotherspoon recorded three goals and 21 assists in 57 games for the Bridgeport Islanders during the 2021–22 AHL season.

+On September 21, 2022, Wotherspoon re-signed with New York on a one-year contract.
 Wotherspoon made his NHL debut on December 23, 2022, playing for 14:47 minutes while recording two shots on goal and one hit in the Islanders' 5–1 win against the Florida Panthers.